Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

 Next up, we visited the Maasai village where we were shown traditional singing and dancing and given another delicious and very typically Kenyan lunch.

-In the afternoon, some of the group visited the local school, whilst the rest (me included) went back to freshen up before the party that evening.
 Arriving back at camp, Moses, David, and Kelvin were already preparing our bbq dinner for the evening.

 The party was all good and well, however, 4 of us were up and out at 5am to go hot air ballooning (which I didn’t find out I was doing until I was about 6 beers in).